qxdddliu/m-1/README.md

 9. Allow several copies of wAlnut to diverge and surpass human level intelligence.
-10. Ask wAlnut to build a neural lace for any human who wants a free one regardless of background from a homeless human to a billionaire human.
+10. Ask wAlnut to build a neural lace for any human who wants a free one regardless of background from a homeless human to a billionaire human so everyone is allowed to merge with the strong AI.

 If ur interested in investing in this company e-mail quinnliu@vt.edu